TheCodecOfficial/Validation-Tools/README.md

 val.render()
 ```

+> [!IMPORTANT]
+> Make sure to run the script from the Nori root directory, so that the Nori executable can be found.
+The script assumes that the Nori executable is located at `./build/nori`.

-This will generate the following renders:
+Running this example will generate the following renders:

 | Nori Render | Mitsuba Render |
 |----------------|------------------|
 | <img src="scenes/cbox_example_1/renders/cbox_0_nori.png" width="300"/> | <img src="scenes/cbox_example_1/renders/cbox_0_mitsuba.png" width="300"/> |

-Everything can be found in `scenes/cbox_example_1/`:
+All associated files (logs, scenes, renders) can be found in `scenes/cbox_example_1/`:
 ```
 scenes
 └── cbox_example_1